 Have you visited the Rainforest Cafe?
 If not, you should.
 At least once.
 But only if you have kids.
 If you don’t have kids, it might get weird.

+You go for its unique jungle experience.
 The restaurant is decorated to feel like you’re inside the rainforest.
 It has a bubbling volcano that comes alive with animatronic snakes, elephants, and gorillas.
 Every half hour the restaurant experiences an indoor thunderstorm – I don’t want to be a spoiler, so I’ll leave it at that.

 The Niagara Falls Forest Cafe is located beside the Niagara Brewing Company – so you can do both!

 The Skylon Tower Observation Deck offers the best views of the falls in all of Niagara Falls.
 The elevator takes less than one minute (52 seconds, to be exact) to reach the observation deck, which sits 775 feet above the falls.

 From this vantage point you can see the Great Gorge, Niagara wine district and city skylines of Buffalo, New York and Toronto (weather depending).

 Admission to the Ride-to-the-Top and Observation Decks attractions are free when dining.